praveen-sripati/travel-planner-app/README.md

 # Travel Planner

-Travel Planner is a travel planning application that gives weather details of the location that the user is traveling at a particular date.
+Travel Planner is a travel planning application that gives weather details of the location that the user is traveling on a particular date.

 ## Tech